tcsvn/pyadlml/docs/user_guide.rst

    :alt: alternate text
    :align: center

-The raw representation is an ordered sequence of binary vectors, where the binary vector represent the state of the smart home at a given point *t* in time.
+The raw representation uses binary vectors to represent the state of the smart home at a given point :math:`t` in time.
+Each field corresponds to the state the device is in at that given moment.
+The following example shows an event streams slice and the corresponding raw representations state matrix.

 .. image:: images/raw_matrix.svg
    :height: 300px